Within any Tour step, you have the option of adding two buttons: a primary and a secondary.

 - Typeform survey: show a Typeform to collect user responses to a survey.
 Read more in our Typeform integration guide.

-🔒 Note: Some of these integration add-ons (Calendly, Delighted, Intercom, Typeform, Custom JS) are only available on certain advanced plans.
-If you're interested in using these, please email us.
+Note: Some of these integration add-ons (Calendly, Delighted, Intercom, Typeform, Custom JS) are only available on certain advanced plans.
+If you're interested in using these, feel free to let us know.